mervecelikcak/BigData-DataScience-Practices/README.md

 ### 🔁 Analytical Data Lifecycle
 - Data workflows with Pig and Hive
-- Stream processing with Storm and Flink (via Docker and PuTTY)
+- Stream processing with Zookeeper, Storm and Flink (via Docker and PuTTY)
 - SolR & Kibana dashboards for log and event data

 ### ⚡ Spark Ecosystem